RioBlumenthal/PersonalWebsite/README.md

-The personal website for Rio Blumenthal!
+Personal website of Rio Blumenthal!
+Made using create-next-app with next.js.